 However, the “paneling” effect that you get with grasscloth or other woven-looking wallpapers is unavoidable!

 Many interior designers will warn their clients to expect this, so that the homeowner doesn’t think they got a faulty wallpaper or substandard installation.

-If you love grasscloth or similar textured wallpapers, consider the “paneling” to be part of the charm and authenticity.
+Therefore, if you love grasscloth or similar textured wallpapers, consider the “paneling” to be part of the charm and authenticity.
 There’s nothing else quite like it!

 This is not a function of the cost of the wallcovering, or a reflection of quality.
-Sometimes you’re lucky and you can barely notice it – as here with this linen-look pale pink wallcovering – but you’ll still see it:
+Nor it is about the skill of the installer.